tbnaes/montyhall/README.md

 To test if the package installed correctly, try the function create_game().
 This should output some combination of "goat" "goat" "car".

-The primary functions of this package are play_game() which will run the entire code and output win or lose for the contestant based upon staying or changing doors.
+The primary function of this package is play_game() which will run the entire code and output win or lose for the contestant based upon staying or changing doors.

 The advanced function of this package is play_n_games() which will accept an integer for how many games you